Football clubs in Spain – Region by region

-Welcome to our Spanish football regional guides section.
-Starting with the country’s biggest football hotbeds, we will hop around Spain’s many diverse regions and bring you the lowdown on football in each one.
-The guides will feature info on all the major football clubs in Spain, as well as plenty of smaller ones, with tips for getting around, how to buy tickets and things to do away from the pitch on a Spain football trip.
+Starting with the country’s main football hotbeds, we will hop around Spain’s many diverse regions and bring you the lowdown on football in each one.
+These Spanish football regional guides feature info on all the major clubs, tips for getting around, advice on how to buy tickets and things to do away from the pitch.

 Madrid